Featured Webinar: Simplify Compliance Workflows With New C/C++test 2024.2 & AI-Driven Automation Watch Now

 To make sure the difference is clear, let’s compare the situation with the “Insert call to original function” option enabled and not enabled for the case when the user did not provide a dedicated callback.

-function with the “Insert call to original function” option checked:
+Screenshot of Parasoft C/C++test showing a stub generated for goo function, with the “Insert call to original function” option checked.

 As you can see, stubs added with the new option are transparent for the tested code.
 They simply perform the proxy call to the original definition, unless someone provides a callback that implements the desired alternative action.